Unique continuation estimates on manifolds with Ricci curvature bounded below

 where the inequality holds in quadratic form sense. \end{theorem} Note that the statement of the theorem is void if $E_0 < \min \sigma (H)$.
 We will restate Theorem~\ref{thm:intro} with explicit constants as Theorem~\ref{thm:ricci} in Section~\ref{section:qupricci}.
 In particular, we observe that $E_0 > 0$ if the negative part $\mathcal{V}_-$ is small, i.e.\ if $a$ and $b$ are small.
 Moreover, the constants naturally depend on quantities of comparison spaces $M_K=M_K^n$ of constant sectional curvature $K$.
 More precisely, denoting by $\sn_K$ resp.~$\Vol_K$ the density and volume of $M_K$, we have

 and

-To the best of our knowledge, Theorem~\ref{thm:intro} is the first quantitative uncertainty principle for manifolds where the constants $\kappa$ and $E_0$ only depend on Ricci curvature lower bounds instead of assumptions on a particular given metric.
+To the best of our knowledge, Theorem~\ref{thm:intro} is the first quantitative unique continuation estimate for manifolds where the constants $\kappa$ and $E_0$ only depend on the lower bound of the Ricci curvature instead of assumptions on a particular given metric.
 In particular, we obtain uniform bounds for whole classes of manifolds.
-It is also easy to see that our result yields bounds for uniformly elliptic divergence form operators with only measurable and bounded coefficients on manifolds without any regularity assumption on the symbol as in \cite{SS}. \begin{remark} \begin{itemize} \item If $K=0$, we recover the results from \cite{SS} in the case $M=\R^n$, that is, uncertainty principles at low energies for Schr\"odinger operators defined in quadratic form sense. \item In \cite{DickeRST-20}, the authors obtained \eqref{UCP} for all energies for Schr\"odinger operators where the potentials are operator perturbations.
-Since our operators are defined via quadratic forms, it even holds for suitable measure perturbations. \item If a manifold $M$ satisfies $\Ric\geq -K$, $K\geq 0$, then
+By applying the technique in \cite{StollmannS-21}, it is feasible to apply our result to uniformly elliptic divergence type operators with only measurable and bounded coefficients on manifolds, without any regularity assumption on the symbol. \begin{remark} \begin{enumerate}[(i)] \item If $K=0$, we recover the results from \cite{StollmannS-21} in the case $M=\R^n$, that is, quantitative unique continuation estimates at low energies for Schr\"odinger operators defined in quadratic form sense.
+However, even in the case $M = \R^n$ our result applies to a more general class of potentials. \item In \cite{DickeRST-23}, the authors obtained \eqref{UCP} for all energies for Schr\"odinger operators with a certain class of singular potentials.
+In contrast to the last mentioned paper, our operators are defined via quadratic forms, and thus applies even for certain measure perturbations. \item If a manifold $M$ satisfies $\Ric\geq -K$, $K\geq 0$, then